 A correspondence course with a D grade or below is unacceptable.
 No correspondence credit will be entered on the student's record until a minimum of 16 hours in residence with a cumulative average of at least C has been earned.
 Home Study Institute courses do not meet the Alabama State Certification requirements for education majors.

 Grade Reports

-Grade reports are issued to the student and, if requested by the student, to the parents or guardians at the end of each semester.
+Grade reports are issued to the student via the Internet at the end of each semester.

 Errors and Corrections